mpg-age-bioinformatics/jawm/README.md

 jawm_help("Process", "logs_directory")
 ```

-Try `jawm_help()`, in order to get the summary of available paramters, examples and how to use.
+Try `jawm_help()`, in order to get the summary of available parameters, examples and how to use.

 ## HowTo
 You can find details about different [Process howto here](docs/process_howto.md).